-- declarations of social contributions made to the URSSAFs (social security contribution collection offices), either in the form of "bordereaux récapitulatifs de cotisations" (BRC) or simplified nominative declarations, namely "déclarations sociales nominatives" (DSN); - payroll files for civil servants; - declarations of social contributions collected by the agricultural social-security mutual fund (Mutualité Sociale Agricole, or MSA); - declarations of private individual employers from three administrative requirements: simplified nominative declaration (DNS), universal employment service check (chèque emploi service universel, CESU) and childcare allowance (prestation d'accueil du jeune enfant, PAJE); - the monthly declarations that temporary employment agencies send to Pôle emploi, which have been gradually replaced by "déclarations sociales nominatives" (DSN) since mid-2016.
+- declarations of social contributions made to the URSSAFs (social security contribution collection offices), either in the form of "bordereaux récapitulatifs de cotisations" (BRC) or nominative declarations, namely "déclarations sociales nominatives" (DSN); - payroll files for central governement civil servants; - declarations of social contributions collected by the agricultural social-security mutual fund (Mutualité Sociale Agricole, or MSA); - declarations of private individual employers from three administrative requirements: simplified nominative declaration (DNS), universal employment service check (chèque emploi service universel, CESU) and childcare allowance (prestation d'accueil du jeune enfant, PAJE); - temporary employment agencies "déclarations sociales nominatives" (DSN).

-In private sector excluding temporaryemployment, BRCs and DSNs are processed by the central agency of social security organisations, ACOSS, within the SEQUOIA system (see documentation, in French only).
-On the civil service scope, INSEE processes the BRCs and DSNs within the Épure system, as well as the civil service payroll files (which were previously integrated into the Siasp system).
-MSA data are also processed by INSEE via the Épure system.
+In the private sector excluding temporary employment, DSNs are processed by the central agency of social security organisations, ACOSS, within the SEQUOIA system (see documentation, in French only).
+On the civil service scope, INSEE processes the BRCs and DSNs within the Épure system, as well as the central government civil service payroll files (which were previously integrated into the Siasp system).
+INSEE also processes MSA data via the Épure system.
 The declarations about private individuals' employees are processed throuh the system for information on private individuals' employees set up by INSEE.
-Finally, the monthly declarations or the DSNs of the temporary empoyment agencies are processed by DARES (see DARESmethodological note, in French only).
+Finally, the DSNs of the temporary employment agencies are processed by DARES (see DARES methodological note, in French only).